 What’s your take?

 As a customer, but also as a marketer or founder?
-See that box below?
-That’s where you let me know.
-K?
+Send me a message here, k?

 PS.
 If you’re wondering how to differentiate your SaaS tool with more than your features and pricing, take a look at how I can help here.